The Mill is Greater Manchester’s quality newspaper - delivered by email

 “This is brilliant!
-If you miss real, well-researched journalism without sensationalism and all the clickbait, have a read.” — Paula Wallen, Mill reader
+If you miss real, well-researched journalism without sensationalism and all the clickbait, have a read.” — Paula, Mill reader

 The story behind The Mill

-Local journalism has been devastated in recent years, with thousands of journalists laid off and newsrooms badly depleted.
-I hope this project can be part of the fightback.
-(Read my piece about what’s gone wrong in local news).
+The Mill is our attempt to find a new business model for local news.
+Local journalism has been devastated in recent years, with thousands of reporters laid off and newsrooms badly depleted.
+We hope this project can be part of the fightback.
+(Read Joshi’s piece about what’s gone wrong in local news).

 How can I help The Mill?

-The Mill is entirely funded by subscription revenue from our members.
+Join up: The Mill is funded by subscription revenue from our members.
 The more we get, the faster we can become sustainable and start to grow our team.
-If you are interested in joining us as a member, just click below.
+If you are interested in joining us as a member, just click here.

-Share: If you like the idea of what we are doing, please tell your friends and forward them the link to this page, so they can sign themselves up, or use the button below.
+Share: If you like the idea of what we are doing, please tell your friends and forward them the link to this page, so they can sign themselves up, or use the button below

 Write for The Mill